 RSTLNE: Improve Forecast Accuracy

-There are a few key practices to include when forecasting for clinical trials, writes Chris Chan, executive director, R&D finance at FibroGen.
-These can be remembered with the acronym RSTLNE, which Wheel of Fortune fans will recognize.
+There are a few key practices to include when forecasting for clinical trials, says Chris Chan at Clinical Trials Arena.
+These can be remembered with the acronym RSTLNE.

-Trial managers are often fighting to hold onto their budgets, Chan explains.
-They may have spent only a quarter of their budget during the majority of the trial period, and still argue that they need the rest of the budget to spend in the remaining time.
+Trial managers are often fighting to hold onto their budget, Chan explains.
+They may have spent only a quarter of their budget during the majority of the trial period and still argue that they need the rest of the budget to spend in the remaining time.
 For payers, this argument makes little sense.

 Multiple systems are often inevitable.
-Finance might use different systems for accounting and payments, budgeting and planning, while R&D will use a CTMS with various financial tracking modules.
-Add to the mix of the CROs’ benchmarking tools and resource management systems, and you have a lot of systems in play.
+Finance might use different systems for payments, budgeting, and planning, while R&D will use a CTMS with various financial tracking modules.
+Add to the mix CROs’ benchmarking tools and resource management systems, and you have a lot of systems in play.
 Training personnel from R&D and finance in using multiple systems, for which they would not ordinarily be responsible, is essential.

 Share high-level targets with teams at the outset, Chan advises.
 This will help with initial forecasting, even if the budget is lowered later on, as forecasting teams can generate alternative scenarios above or below the budget based on various factors.

 L is for “Low-Impact Forecast Items”

 Don’t waste time on low-impact budget items.
 Devote an amount of time relative to the importance of the budget item.
 Site monitoring expenses, for example, require greater time and diligence on forecasting than IVRS costs, Chan says.